-Are you thinking about a new composite deck, but wondering if a maintenance-free deck really is free from ALL maintenance?
+Are you thinking about a new composite deck, but wondering if a maintenance free decking really is free from ALL maintenance?

 When the term “maintenance-free” decking first came out years ago, manufacturers, suppliers, and builders all used this common marketing term.
 And while capped composite decking is still and always will be considered by many as zero maintenance, the legal teams of decking board manufacturers switched to a new term, low maintenance, for one reason: some consider standard cleaning of the deck surface (sweeping & hosing) as “maintenance”.
 Here’s a closer look at what it looks like to maintain a wooden deck vs a capped composite deck, and why many consumers choose to install a capped composite, AND how it is actually less expensive to install a capped composite deck over a wooden deck considering the ongoing maintenance costs of a wooden deck.

-At Custom Deck Creations, our decks are designed and constructed exclusively with high-quality, low-maintenance capped composite decking (the latest and greatest technology in the decking world) such as Trex, Timbertech, and Azek, among others.
+At Custom Deck Creations, the top deck designer, our decks are designed and constructed exclusively with high-quality, low-maintenance capped composite decking (the latest and greatest technology in the decking world) such as Trex, Timbertech, and Azek, among others.
 We’re fairly familiar at this point with what is (or isn’t) involved in keeping a composite deck looking like new year after year.
 Let’s dive in.

 Wood Decks Require Time-Consuming & Expensive Annual Maintenance